raspberrychris/paddleboardmaster/content/post/serenelife-inflatable-stand-up-paddle-board.md

 ![](/uploads/1bcf847d-896b-456d-8c8d-70151741c862.jpeg)

+Warning: This paddle board may find you testing your limits!

 ## Key Features

 We think that this board is great because it is easy to inflate, is well made and high quality, it is easy to set up and transport and folds away really nicely.

 **In terms of specific features:**

+* Great for Beginners
 * Trusted and Durable brand
 * Can Easily hold 2 People (Has 6 Inch Thickness)
 * Comes with a Leash (Most Paddle Boards don’t include this)